 If a student is not under direct supervision and control by a teacher then they must keep away from: (i) Hall, stage, Bruce Ritchie Performing Arts Centre and music rooms; (ii) Car park, bicycle area, parked vehicles; (iii) Construction/repair areas; (iv) Gymnasia, swimming pool, tractor shed, Groundsman's sheds; (v) Area behind the Reservoir; (vi) Unmown and tree areas around grounds.

-Students must not leave the school grounds without permission.
+Students must not leave the school grounds, during the day, without permission.

 MOVEMENT AROUND THE SCHOOL